paymentwall/paymentwall.github.io/docs/payments-direct-mint.md

 ---
-id: desktop-direct-mint
+id: payments-direct-mint
 title: MINT
 sectionid: docs
-permalink: direct/mint-home
+permalink: payments/direct/mint-home
 ---

 # MINT

 Mint is an online prepaid payment solution for purchasing digital goods and services.

-It has been integrated in [Paylet](/paylet-home) as an available payment method.
+It has been integrated in [Paylet](/payments/widget-home) as an available payment method.

 ## Direct Integration